Looking for Interactive 1 docs? Find them here.

 An Interactive Project

 An Interactive Project stores settings and metadata about an interactive experience.
-They are created by developers through the Interactive Studio.
+They are created by developers through the Developer Lab.
 Projects are owned by a single Mixer user but can be shared with other users.

 Within the Studio you can: